quantumquantara-arch/aureon/evercycle-codex/evercycle_alignment.md

 # 1. Alignment Overview
 # ------------------------------------

-All three systems align with the Evercycle Codex through:
+All systems align with the Evercycle Codex through:

 1. Temporal Context
    - each system reads cosmic, civilizational, and personal phases